jssoscar/jQuery-Pulgins/README.md

 Date : 2013-10-22 17:25:22

 Note : The first version for the map which deal with the key & value object

+==== backTop_1.0.js ====

+Description : jQuery plugin for back to top

+Version : 1.0

+Date : 2013-10-29 10:29:19

+Note : Support jQuery version : less than 1.9.
+From 1.9,jQuery remove the jQuery.browser() method.